Blog Articles

 Americans often prefer to stay busy.
 When we are not working, many of us turn to hobbies to keep us engaged and productive.
 We spend hours each day on our hobbies and leisure activities.
 Over the course of a lifetime, this time adds up to a significant investment.
 Our...

-If you recently married or have been married for a while and have acquired additional money or property (or plan to), you have options regarding how your assets can be owned.
-Although joint ownership seems easy and convenient, it may not always work as well as you...
+If your client recently married or has been married for a while and has acquired additional money or property (or plans to), they have options regarding how their assets can be owned.
+Although joint ownership seems easy and convenient, it may not always work as well...